opencomputeproject/SAI/doc/fips/SAI-Proposal-FIPS-Compliance.md

 ### 2.2 IPSec
 Following sections describes the attributes for IPSec engine.
 It is identical in the specification as MACSec.
+SAI IPSec specification makes and assumption that there is only single physical IPSec engine.
+This specifications maintians the assumption and if there is a need to support more than one physical IPSec engines then the IPSEc SAI specification will be enhanced accordingly.

 #### 2.2.1 IPSec Engine
-Each IPSec engine is represented by a IPSec SAI object id.
-Single IPSec object id can be serving one or more IPSec ports.

 New attribute is introduced to trigger POST at the IPSec engine granularity.
 Setting the attribute to true will start POST on all the IPSec ports associated with the IPSec engine id.
 ```